DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   === Decision makers

-  Decision buyers, identified as people who ultimately decide to acquire and/or use the platform, have to be identified in the journey organizers, who can find in our platform the best efficient solution.
+  Decision buyers, identified as people who ultimately decide to acquire and/or use the platform, correspond to the journey organizers, who can find in our platform the best efficient solution.

   #pagebreak()

   == Validation

-  To validate our problem and customers hypothesis, we conducted an extensive series of interviews with our target users to thoroughly assess whether the identified problem and customers truly exist.
+  To validate our problem and customers hypothesis, we conducted an extensive series of interviews with our target users to thoroughly assess whether the identified problem and customers truly exists.

   This qualitative research was aimed at gathering detailed insights and authentic feedback to ensure that our solution addresses a real and pressing need among our final users.
-  Before actively starting the interview process, we thoroughly prepared by studying techniques to maximize the information extracted from our interviewees and wrote a small interview guide with a structured list of *core* questions.
+  Before actively starting the interview process, we rigorously prepared by studying techniques to maximize the information extracted from our interviewees and wrote a small interview guide with a structured list of *core* questions.

   Additionally, we considered recruiting participants that best represented our user personas to ensure meaningful insights.
-This preparation helped us understand exactly what to ask and how to create a comfortable environment conducive to honest and comprehensive responses, ultimately enhancing the quality and usefulness of the interviews.
+This preparation helped us to exactly understand what to ask and how to create a comfortable environment conducive to honest and comprehensive responses, ultimately enhancing the quality and usefulness of the interviews.

   === Questions